Production 2618. The script is numbered B963.

 - Freddie Chapman

 - Extra.
-He's next in line to be examined after Joe Geil, and is to the right of Payne Johnson in the
+He's next in line to be examined after Joe Geil, and is to the right of Payne Johnson in the final scene.

 - Joe Levine